 Residents and business are always encouraged to conserve water.
 Continued wise use of water has environmental and economic benefits.

-Thank you for your understanding.
+Thank you for your assistance and patience.

 Drought occurs slowly as a result of lack of rain, high temperatures and increased water use.